 In connection with the sale the Company agreed to provide certain transition services to Invivo.
-The fair value of the transition services were determined based on the cost to provide plus a reasonable profit margin and will be recognized as revenue over the expected term of approximately ninety days from the closing date.
-The Company recorded a gain of \$2.5 million as of the closing date.
+The fair value of the transition services were determined based on the cost to provide plus a reasonable profit margin and have been recognized as revenue over the term of approximately ninety days from the closing date.
+The Company recorded a gain of \$2.5 million as of January 30, 2017.
 The components of the gain on the sale are as follows (in thousands):